Muhammadiyah: Doctrine

-The central doctrine of Muhammadiyah is Sunni Islam.
-However, it emphasizes the authority of the Qur'an and the Hadiths as supreme Islamic law that serves as the legitimate basis of the interpretation of religious belief and practices.
-This is contrasted with traditional practices where shariah law is invested in religious schools by ulema.
-The main focus of the Muhammadiyah movement is to heighten people's sense of moral responsibility, purifying their faith to true Islam.
-Theologically, Muhammadiyyah adheres to doctrines of Salafiyya; calling for directly returning to the Qur'an and Sunnah and the understanding of the Imams of the Salaf (early generations), including the eponyms of the four Sunni Madh'habs (legal schools).
-It advocates for a purification of faith from various local customs which they consider to be superstitious, heretical and forms of shirk (polytheism).
-Muhammadiyya directly traces its scholarly heritage to the teachings of Muhammad Rashid Rida (d.
-1935 C.E / 1354 A.H), Muhammad ibn 'Abd al-Wahhab (d.
-1792 / 1206 A.H), and the medieval theologians Ahmad Ibn Taymiyyah (d.
-1328 C.E / 728 A.H) and Ibn Qayyim (d.
-1350 / 751 A.H).
+Muhammadiyah adheres to the Sunni tradition of Islam, with its theological orientation historically influenced by Ashʿarī thought, especially in early doctrinal texts such as Kitab Ngakoid and the 1929 Himpunan Putusan Tarjih.
+While the movement emphasizes returning to the Qur’an and Sunnah as the ultimate sources of religious understanding, it does not identify with Salafism as it is commonly understood today.
+Instead, Muhammadiyah promotes a purification of Islamic belief and practice from elements regarded as bidʿah (unwarranted innovation), superstition, or shirk (polytheism), while maintaining respect for traditional Sunni scholarship.
+It does not formally align itself with any particular theological or legal school (madhhab), but engages in collective ijtihad through its Tarjih Council.
+Muhammadiyah encourages critical engagement with the texts through both naqli (scriptural) and careful aqli (rational) reasoning, especially in matters of public welfare.
+Though the movement has been compared to reformist thinkers such as Muhammad Rashid Rida or Ahmad ibn Taymiyyah, Muhammadiyah’s theological framework remains rooted in Indonesian Islamic intellectual traditions and maintains a more moderate and institutional approach than modern Salafi movements.

 Muhammadiyah strongly opposes syncretism, where Islam had coalesced with animism (spirit worship) and with Hindu-Buddhist elements that were spread among communities from the pre-Islamic period.
 Muhammadiyah opposes the tradition of Sufism that allows a Sufi leader (shaykh) to be the formal authority over Muslims.
 As of 2006, the organization was said to have "veered sharply toward a more conservative brand of Islam" under the leadership of Din Syamsuddin the head of the Indonesian Ulema Council.
 However, some factions of Muhammadiyyah tend to espouse the modernist movement of Muhammad Abduh rather than the Salafi doctrines of Rashīd Rîdá; which has been described as "rigid and conservative".

-Muhammadiyah takes soft approach on LGBT people.
-Muhammadiyah considered LGBT expression immoral.
-They also support conversion therapy in schools.
+Muhammadiyah refused to condemn LGBT people, because it believes that publicly condemning people affiliated with those identities and orientations would not help them "return to normalcy".